LeadHaste

 A subject line does not need to be clever.
 It doesn't need to summarize the email.
 It doesn't need to sell anything.
 It has one job: make the recipient curious enough to open.

-In our experience across dozens of industries and thousands of active sequences, a subject line earns that open in one of three ways.
+A subject line earns that open in one of three ways:

 It asks a question.
 A question creates an open loop in the reader's brain.
 They want to close it, and the only way to do that is to open the email. "selling EV's?" lands differently than "We help EV dealerships book more demos."
 The question compels.
 The statement gets scrolled past.